yanbec/esp8266-wifi-ledcube/README.md

 On startup, the whole cube will blink with a delay of 100 ms, trying to connect to the configured WiFi.
 On success, the animation will change to to one fourth of the cube circling counter-clockwise.
 If the connection can't be established, it will set up a SoftAP and you'll see 1x8 LEDs circling around clockwise.

-Let me know if you are trouble, but also if you have fun :)
+Let me know if you are in trouble, but also if you have fun :)